MontgomeryLab/tinyRNA/doc/Configuration.md

 ### Case Sensitivity
 All selectors are case-insensitive.

-## Plot Stylesheet Details
+## Plot Style Sheet Details
-Matplotlib uses key-value "rc parameters" to allow for customization of its properties and styles, and one way these parameters can be specified is with a [matplotlibrc file](https://matplotlib.org/3.4.3/tutorials/introductory/customizing.html#a-sample-matplotlibrc-file), which we simply refer to as the Plot Stylesheet.
-You can obtain a copy of the default stylesheet used by tiny-plot with the command `tiny get-templates`.
+Matplotlib uses key-value "rc parameters" to allow for customization of its properties and styles, and one way these parameters can be specified is with a [matplotlibrc file](https://matplotlib.org/3.5.2/tutorials/introductory/customizing.html#a-sample-matplotlibrc-file), which we simply refer to as the Plot Style Sheet.
+You can obtain a copy of the default style sheet used by tiny-plot with the command `tiny get-templates`, and your modified style sheet can be passed using the [plot_style_sheet parameter](Parameters.md#style-sheet).
 Please keep in mind that tiny-plot overrides these defaults for a few specific elements of certain plots.
 Feel free to reach out if there is a plot style you wish to override but find you are unable to.